Fragrance chemicals can trigger allergies, asthma and migraines in many people.

 See the tab "Encouraging Awareness" above.
 Here's some wording to try:

 Easily save time and money by making your own unscented hand soap, laundry detergent, shampoo and moisturizers.
-Click the Unscented Alternatives tab above for recipes and suggestions for fragrance-free alternatives to try.
+Click the Fragrance-free Alternatives tab above for recipes and suggestions for fragrance-free alternatives to try.
 See if they work for you too!